WRF Software & Computation

 Environment Variables

-• Which dynamic core to compile
+• Which WRF dynamic core to compile

 • Machine-specific features